 1. Lock on to your target.
 You cannot afford to miss the shot.

 To earn the PMP certification, you will be given a total of 3 chances to take the exam in case you do not succeed once or twice.
-Since each attempt will inevitably cost you money, it is wise to prepare yourself to be able to get it on your first try itself.
-Since it is recommended to take at least 3 to 4 months for preparing yourself, try to learn the date of your exam as soon as possible.
+Since each attempt will inevitably cost you money, it is wise to prepare yourself to be able to get it on your first try.
+Since it is recommended to take at least 3 to 4 months to prepare yourself, try to learn the date of your exam as soon as possible.

 2. Map out your study plan.
 Knowing the battlefield has its advantages.